Learning from Informants: Relations between Learning Success Criteria: Anomalous Hierarchy and Vacillatory Duality

 \subsection{Anomalous Hierarchy}

-By \citet*{Cas-Lyn:c:82} in the setting of learning languages from texts for $b \in \{1,\infty\}$ we obtain a strict hierarchy when incrementing the number of eventually maximally allowed anomalies $a \in \N\cup\{\ast\}$.
-We observe a similar hierarchy for learning from informants.

 Beneficial for analyzing the anomalous hierarchy for informant learning are results from function learning.
-When learning collections of recursive functions, a text for the graph of the respective function $f$ is presented to the learner and it wants to infer program code(s) $p$ such that $\varphi_p$ is a good enough approximation to $f$.
+When learning collections of recursive functions, a text for the graph of the respective function $f$ is presented to the learner and it wants to infer a program code $p$ such that $\varphi_p$ is a good enough approximation to $f$.
+More formally, $f=^a \varphi_p$ if and only if $|\{\, x \,|\, f(x) \neq \varphi_p(x) \,\}|\leq a$.
 We denote the associated learning criteria in the form $[\Fn\Lim^a_b]$.

-By the next lemma, collections of functions separating two convergence criteria in the associated setting yield a separating collection for the respective convergence criteria, when learning languages from informants.
+By the next lemma, collections of functions separating two convergence criteria in the associated setting yield a separating collection for the respective convergence criteria, when learning languages from informant.

 In the following we make use of a computable bijection $\langle.\;\!,.\rangle: \N\times\N \to \N$ with its computable inverses $\pi_1, \pi_2: \N\to\N$ such that $x=\langle\pi_1(x),\pi_2(x)\rangle$ for all $x\in\N$.